thoughtgap/arc-data-server/readme.md

 The json-exports are accessed and staged through multiple layers:

-1. iCloud Directory (if available) with compressed export files (--> Not implemented yet!)
+1. iCloud Directory (if available) with compressed export files
 1. Extracted json files for direct read (accepts only `yyyy-mm-dd.json` and `yyyy-mm.json`)
 1. Enriched Data (details to follow)